- Galerie de la Présidence: a family story | Read more

 He is permanently represented by Galerie de la Présidence and Françoise Chibret-Plaussu, its founder, prepared the descriptive catalogue of his oils in collaboration with François Gromaire (published in 1993).
 That of his watercolours is currently being prepared.

-Galerie de la Présidence regularly lends works to museums.
+Galerie de la Présidence regularly participates to exhibitions by lending works to museums.